HOW WE HELP The financial struggles that accompany a pediatric cancer diagnosis are tremendous

 - Extra child care cost

 Funds raised by JUST TRYAN IT offer financial assistance for these indirect costs so that families can focus on the most important fight — their child beating cancer.
 With the generosity, support, and commitment of our donors and sponsors, parents are made to feel that they are still able to provide for their children at a time when they feel particularly helpless.
+All funds are paid directly to the vendor, rather than the family essentially clearing off bills on their behalf.

 We Foster Empathy in our Racers